Last updated on October 5th, 2023

 On most combi boilers, there are usually two dials, (sometimes only one), and one will have a radiator icon for the heating.

 Turn this dial until you reach the desired combi boiler heating temperature setting.

 If there are no actual temperature numbers, having it set to around two-thirds of the maximum is normally the best flow temperature to set it at.
 Or set it to E if there is one there.

-The standard for what temperature hot water should be set at is around 60 °C. If this is not hot enough, then turn the hot water temperature up, too hot?
+The standard for what temperature hot water should be set at is around 55 °C. If this is not hot enough, then turn the hot water temperature up.
+Too hot?
 Turn it down.

-You might have to check the boiler manual, as some combi boilers can be overcomplicated for such simple things as adjusting the water temperature.
+You might have to check the boiler manual, as some combi boilers can be overcomplicated for such simple things as adjusting the hot water temperature setting.

 If changing the temperature on the combi boiler does not change the temperature of the water coming out of the taps, then you have a problem, and you should call a heating engineer.

 It’s impossible to know what the problem could be without looking at it, but it could be:

 - The plastic spindle on the temperature dial is broken

 - The teeth that hold the spindle are worn down